Overview of A Lesson Series

 And, at any time, please ask for more explanation, more demonstration, more hands-on guidance if that will help you.
 The coach is there to serve your learning needs.
 Each person is a bit different.
 As the coach is training you to swim, you are guiding the coach in how to tailor the experience to your way of learning.

 How Tiring Will This Training Be?

 Whether learning the stroke for the first time, or making changes to your freestyle stroke, these live sessions will not necessarily be physically tiring to you.
 But, the learning that you do will involve the whole brain-body connection and will be quite demanding on your attention and neuromuscular control.
 This will likely leave you feeling a bit tired in the head, so to speak.
-60 or even 90 minutes will go by fast as you remain so intent upon the activities, but you’ll also likely notice how tired your head is getting toward the end, and attention will wane.
+60 minutes will go by fast as you remain so intent upon the activities, but you’ll also likely notice how tired your head is getting toward the end, and attention will wane.

 Even at best, pool water is usually slightly cool for the slower drill work we do in the first couple lessons.
 For the first part of the session this may not be a distraction to your learning, but we know that eventually the body also starts to get chilled as it burns up fuel keeping the brain going and keeping the body warm.
 The coach gets chilled too.

 We do keep an eye on your attention and changes in your body’s responses during the session.
 We will try to regulate the flow of new information and keep you moving in the water to stay as comfortable as possible in the learning process.
 We might call a break or finish the lesson early if your brain and body have had enough for that session.